Presidential debate shows how GOP candidates are struggling to address concerns about climate change

 A day later, frustrated leaders in the GOP’s small but growing movement of environmental activists said their party must do better.
 In fact, some young conservatives confronted Ramaswamy at a gathering after the debate and told him his answer was particularly unhelpful.

-“We’re getting to a point where Republicans are losing winnable elections because they’re alienating people that care about climate change,” Christopher Barnard, the Republican president of the American Conservative Coalition, the largest conservative environmental group in the nation, said Thursday.
+“We’re getting to a point where Republicans are losing winnable elections because they’re alienating people that care about climate change,” Christopher Barnard, the Republican president of the American Conservation Coalition, the largest conservative environmental group in the nation, said Thursday.

 As the 2024 presidential contest begins in earnest, the Republican Party is struggling to reconcile rising concerns about climate change — especially young people — with the GOP’s older base, which largely rejects climate science as a liberal conspiracy theory.
 Scientists overwhelmingly agree that heat-trapping gases released from the combustion of fossil fuels are pushing up global temperatures, upending weather patterns and endangering animal species.

-Note: This story has been corrected to corrects the name of the environmental group American Conservation Coalition, from the American Conservative Coalition.